Managed IT Services

 While you could temporarily survive without them, non-critical services such as the phone lines in your workplace also contribute towards ensuring that your business is functioning as normal.

-This is, of course, going to be your lowest priority when facing a downtime; nonetheless, make sure these services are restored within 24-48 hours.
+This is, of course, going to be your lowest priority when facing downtime; nonetheless, make sure these services are restored within 24-48 hours.

 Getting them inventoried in your RTO and RPO can help you with the same while ensuring minimal downtime.

-Balance Between What’s Ideal & What’s Realistic
+Balancing Between What’s Ideal & What’s Realistic

+In a perfect world, your RTO and RPO could be as close to zero.
 Put simply, if you ever faced a downtime, you’ll already have a backup strategy in place; meaning there’d be next to no data loss and your business would be online in no time.

 However, in the real world, this can be extremely expensive and might not be required for SMEs.
 This is exactly why you can’t have a “one-size-fits-all” approach towards your disaster recovery plan.
-Additionally, setting up and frequently testing the RPO and RTO parameters can ensure that you’re prepared for any and every kind of cyber threat or disaster.

 Our team will not only help you create a robust business continuity plan but also ensure that it’s maintained and tested frequently.